ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
 $RequestPromoCode = "RequestPromoCode_example"; // string | PromoCode to apply
-$RequestSoldOnline = true; // bool | When `true`, the response only contains details about contracts and AutoPay options that can be sold online.<br />  When `false`, only contracts that are not intended to be sold online are returned.<br />  Default: **all contracts**
+$RequestSoldOnline = true; // bool | When `true`, the response only contains details about contracts and AutoPay options that can be sold online.
+When `false`, all contracts are returned.
+Default: **false**

 try {
     $result = $apiInstance->saleGetContracts($RequestLocationId, $RequestConsumerId, $RequestContractIds, $RequestLimit, $RequestOffset, $RequestPromoCode, $RequestSoldOnline);